MSP Owners: If You Were Hit By A Bus, Would Your Business Survive?

 The need for delivering quality wireless services in hospitality venues like hotels and big convention centers has been increasing.
-The availability and quality of Wi-Fi service is one of the most mportant factors for business travelers, event organizers, and holidaymakers when making their decisions about hotel booking.
-Some hoteliers offer free Wi-Fi hotspots in order to attract guests and differentiate their services, while others charge fees for Wi-Fi services.
+The availability and quality of Wi-Fi service is one of the most important factors for business travelers, event organizers, and holidaymakers when making their decisions about hotel booking.

 “Big Data” has become a buzzword in the business world, but many retailers and restaurateurs don’t know how it impacts their business.
 Although most of the attention surrounding big data has been focused on large corporations, this same concept can help small to mid-sized businesses as well.
 Data such as sales trends, employee performance, inventory levels and customer behavior can empower small businesses to improve their operations and boost bottom lines, they sell more products and services to retailers and restaurateurs.

 While many restaurants have been using POS systems for years, there are plenty that still do things with a cash register.
 Take, for instance, PY’s Saloon and Grill in Osceola, WI.
 Nestled along the St. Croix River, the bar and restaurant relied on an antiquated electronic cash register for years.
 Unfortunately, without the capabilities of a POS system, PY’s owner was experiencing a multitude of problems.

 Selling point of sale (POS) solutions to retail and hospitality clients via an as-a-Service model may seem counterintuitive, particularly to VARs that have traditionally relied on the profit margins generated by hardware and software sales.
 But as technological advances accelerate and product life cycles shrink, this emerging business model comes close to being a true “win-win” for everyone involved.

 Benefits include low initial costs, recurring revenue streams, and future-proofing against fast-changing technologies.